Pretend

 Fit |

-Hit F to fit the zoom to the selection.
-No selection fits all contents to the width of the timeline panel. |
+Hit F to set the zoom to fit the selected items.
+If nothing is selected, the zoom will be adjusted to fit all the contents of the timeline to the width of the timeline panel. |

 Timecode Display